luised94/lab_utils/README.md

 Enrichment Analysis: Using GREAT or similar tools for genomic region enrichment Motif Analysis: Using MEME-ChIP or HOMER for motif discovery in peaks Peak Conservation: Analyzing conservation scores within peaks using phyloP/phastCons

+### 2025-08-27
+README and documentation needs updating.
+Quick start is the easiest way to start for now.

 ## Overview
 Code used for laboratory analysis